The Eric Hoffer Award for Books

 Academic Press Award

-This award is given to a title from a press with an educational institution affiliation, such as a college, library, or museum.
+The Academic Press Award is given to a book from a press with an educational institution affiliation, such as a college, library, or museum.

 Small Press Award

-This award is given to a title from a press producing twenty-five books or more per year.
+The Small Press Award is given to a book from a press producing twenty-five books or more per year.

 Micro Press Award

-This award is given to a title from a press producing twenty-four books or less per year.
+The Micro Press Award is given to a book from a press producing twenty-four books or less per year.

 Self-Published Award

-This award is given to a title that was financed by the author and/or not by the publisher, regardless of press size.
+The Self-Published Award is given to a book that was financed by the author and/or not by the publisher, regardless of press size.

 Art

-Titles in this category capture the experience, execution, or demonstration of the arts, including art, fine art, graphic art, architecture, design, photography, and coffee table books.
+The Art category captures the experience, execution, or demonstration of the arts, including art, fine art, graphic art, architecture, design, photography, and coffee table books.

 Winner